lynshearer/unit-1/README.md

 ## Proposed Solution

 Design statement: I will to design and make a digital ledger for a client who is a local trader.
 The digital ledger will provide cryptocurrency tracking, which includes tracking of transactions and statistics regarding the selected cryptocurrency, IOTA, and is constructed using the software PyCharm.
-It will take two weeks to make and will be evaluated according to these six criterias.
+It will take two weeks to make and will be evaluated according to six success criterias.

 IOTA is a cryptocurrency that strives to eradicate the limitations that blockchains have on the world of crypto.
 Blockchains are a way that data about crypto transactions can be stored, but has a multitude of downfalls, like it's lack of privacy and potential costliness.
 In order to combat this issue, IOTA operates on a network called the Internet of Things which claims to allow for feeless and safe transactions.